Nyakyusa people: Belief system

 The Nyakyusa stood naked before evil.
 Notions of reward and punishment in an after-life were lacking.
 Religion was this-worldly and concerned with fertility and prosperity.
 They feared punishment on this earth; and according to Monica Wilson 'a woman's barrenness was the result of her failings and she would be oppressed with guilt'.
 Only the coming of Christianity did the fear of burning in hell appear with rewards and punishments reserved for an after-life.

+God

+The traditional god of the Nyakyusa people is called Kyala, which is the name for God in the Nyakyusa language, however, they also speak Swahili, so they also call their god Mungu.

 Medicines

 Medicines were important in winning success, cultivation, herding, hunting, love, war, treatment of the sick, protection and retaliation, or even directly harming an enemy and defending against witches.
 It could be used against a thief or adulterer or put on houses or fields to bring ills quite legally.
 Medicine could be good or evil, legal or illegal, and able help or to harm.

 Spiritual Beliefs

 Belief in existence of witches was pertinent in the world view of the Nyakyusa.
 It was believed that certain people flew on pythons, harming people and cattle at night.
 These witches inherited their power and pythons from a parent, and greed was the typical motive for harming men and cattle.
 Pythons lusted for the meat and milk available at the funeral of those killed.
 Sexual dreams were not thought to come from witchcraft, even though the witches always went naked, flew through the air riding their pythons.

 Some people in a village had the power to see and fight witches in their dreams and were called 'defenders', the most important being the village headmen.
 The visions and power of the defenders came from the same source as the witches and pythons.
 The defenders worked within the law and morality, while the witches acted selfishly against the law and morality.
 Defenders worked through dreams at night.
 They were powerful, using their power to punish wrongdoers and acted particularly to protect cattle, for all lived on bananas, beans, and the milk of cattle, and even though witches could avoid defenders they were considered pillars of society.
 They could see and drive away witches and cause them or their children to fall ill, all through the 'Power of the Python', the 'Breath of Man', the 'curse', or general public opinion.
 No-one admitted to having python power: it would have been boastful, proud, and ill-mannered.